-Create gorgeous gilded pumpkins and gourds for chic Fall decor with just a few supplies and these easy step by step instructions.
+Craft gorgeous DIY gilded pumpkins and gourds for chic Fall decor with just a few supplies and easy step-by-step instructions.

 Here’s what you need for gilded pumpkins: